 - Temperatures will not be accurate if a person has been physically active in the last 30 min

-- Cellphones should not be used in the same room as the thermometer
+- You should not use cellphones in the same room as the thermometer

-- The thermometer should not be used near microwaves or other sources of possible interference (possibly baby monitors)
+- You should not use the thermometer near microwaves or other sources of possible interference (possibly baby monitors)

-- The thermometer should not be used on any area pressed against another surface or covered in the last 30 minutes by items, including hats, pillows, and headrests, etc.
+- You should not use the thermometer on any area pressed against another surface or covered in the last 30 minutes by items, including hats, pillows, and headrests, etc.

 We recommend that parents keep a traditional thermometer like the Vicks oral thermometer on hand as a secondary device if they have any concerns about the infrared thermometer accuracy.
 We also suggest storing your thermometer in your baby's nursery/child's room, as this is likely a place where you will commonly be taking your little one's temperature.
 As such, perhaps you will be able to forgo the 30 minutes in the same room wait time if your little one has been in their room 30 minutes before using the thermometer.

-The ear-location competition typically offers more accurate readings than contactless options, as did the forehead swipe method in our tests.
-However, an oral thermometer is the one solution we believe is the most accurate every time, as it is less influenced by environmental circumstances outside of what is happening in the body.
-The Braun Thermoscan was the most reliable of the infrared in our tests and had the shortest wait time in its instructions of only 20 minutes in the same room with your child.
-On the downside, you need to slightly pull the ear down to get a straight reading on the eardrum, which could be disruptive or cause pain if your little one is suffering from an ear infection.
-However, because getting an accurate reading is critical, we'll take a brief moment of pain over a false reading any day.
-Selecting a combination of forehead and oral thermometers is arguably one of the best solutions to ensure accurate readings.
+The ear-location competition typically provides more accurate readings than contactless forehead products.
+However, an oral thermometer is the one solution we believe to be the most accurate every time.
+It is less influenced by environmental circumstances outside of what is happening in the body.
+The Braun Thermoscan was the most reliable of the infrared choices in our tests and had the shortest wait time outlined in its instructions of only 20 minutes in the same room with the subject.
+On the downside, you'll need to slightly tug the ear down to get a straight reading on the eardrum, which could be disruptive or cause pain if your little one has an ear infection.
+However, because getting an accurate reading is critical, we'll take a brief moment of discomfort over a false reading.
+Selecting a combination of the forehead and oral thermometers is arguably one of the best solutions to ensure accurate and reliable results.

-Parenthood has unforeseeable events.
-Some of these include the middle of the night unexpected illness and the need for an accurate thermometer.
-Whether your baby is fighting chronic ear infections or has a superior immune system that rarely gets sick, you'll need to keep a baby or kid's thermometer close-at-hand for emergencies or quick checks before heading to school.
-Because infrared technology is fraught with limitations and potential for inaccuracies, we think it is best to consider a double prong approach of combining an infrared thermometer for easy readings with less disruption and an oral/rectal thermometer for more accurate information that is less influenced by outside sources.
-We believe there are useful, accurate, and economical products in this review of top competitors, and you can use our test results to find the right option or options for your family.
+Parenthood has unforeseeable events with some including a middle-of-the-night unexpected illness and the need for an accurate thermometer.
+Whether your baby is fighting chronic ear infections or has a superior immune system that rarely falls ill, you'll need to keep a baby or kids' thermometer close for emergencies or quick checks before school.
+Because infrared technology is full of limitations and potential for inaccurate readings, we think it is best to consider a dual-coverage approach of combining an infrared thermometer for easy readings with less disruption and an oral/rectal thermometer for more accurate information that is less influenced by outside factors.
+We believe there are useful, accurate, and economical options in this review, and you can use our test results to find the right product or products for your family.

 — Wendy Schmitz